Paying off your mortgage early is a sensible thing to consider.

 The great thing is that even a small change can make a big difference to your overall mortgage balance.
 Just £50 extra per month could shave a significant amount off the term of your mortgage, so that, depending on the size of your mortgage and how much you overpay, you could finish months or even years earlier!

 Repay expensive debts before your mortgage Make your savings work harder Option 1 – shorten your mortgage term Option 2 – make overpayments Option 3 – offset mortgages Should you overpay or offset?

-Before you start overpaying your mortgage, start thinking about any other debts you have.
-Expensive credit card, overdraft, store card and catalogue debt is better repaid first because the interest rates will normally be higher.
+Before you start overpaying your mortgage, think about any other debts you have.
+Expensive credit card, overdraft, store card and catalogue debt is better repaid first, because the interest rates on these will normally be higher.

-Transferring costly balances onto a new 0% balance transfer credit card could be a great place to start as it can help you make a significant in-road into your debt.
+Transferring costly balances onto a new 0% balance transfer credit card could be a great place to start, as it can help you make significant in-roads into your debt.

 Savings interest (gross) earned at 2.25% in one year